code-423n4/2023-01-canto-identity-findings/data/sakshamguruji-Q.md

 The comment here https://github.com/code-423n4/2023-01-canto-identity/blob/main/src/SubprotocolRegistry.sol#L74 says primary association is when a string key is mapped to a zero or one value , this is incorrect (as seen here https://github.com/code-423n4/2023-01-canto-identity/blob/main/src/CidNFT.sol#L50 , primary is a uint) as primary is just one NFT ID.

+## VIOLATION OF CIE PATTERN

+###Description:

+The pattern here https://github.com/code-423n4/2023-01-canto-identity/blob/main/src/SubprotocolRegistry.sol#L87-L94 violated the CIE pattern as we are performing the transfer prior to the checks .
+If $NOTE in future supports any hooks this might become a case for reentrancy too as there are no reentrancy guards too.

+Remediation:

+Perform the transfer after the checks.

 ## USE OF BYTES.CONCAT() INSTEAD OF ABI.ENCODEPACKED(,)

 ### Description: